 (a) Informed use of credit

-The Congress finds that economic stabilization would be enhanced and the competition among the various financial institutions and other firms ... would be strengthened by the informed use of con*708 sumer credit.
+sumer credit.
 The informed use of credit results from an awareness of the cost thereof by consumers.
 It is the purpose of this subchapter to assure a meaningful disclosure of credit terms so that the consumer will be able to compare more readily the various credit terms available to him and avoid the uninformed use of credit, and to protect the consumer against inaccurate and unfair credit billing and credit card practices.

-Despite TILA’s clearly remedial purpose, if we were to read its time limit literally, consumers whose cause of action was fraudulently concealed from them until after a year had passed could not pursue a cause of action under TILA.
-That would lead to the anomalous result that a statute designed to remediate the effects of fraud would instead reward those perpetrators who concealed their fraud long enough to time-bar them victims’ remedy.
+Despite TILA‘s clearly remedial purpose, if we were to read its time limit literally, consumers whose cause of action was fraudulently concealed from them until after a year had passed could not pursue a cause of action under TILA.
+That would lead to the anomalous result that a statute designed to remediate the effects of fraud would instead reward those perpetrators who concealed their fraud long enough to time-bar their victims’ remedy.
 We cannot believe this was Congress’ intent.
 Rather, in these circumstances we apply the general rule that equitable tolling applies to all federal statutes unless the statute states otherwise.
 Holmberg, 327 U.S. at 394-95, 66 S.Ct.
 582. We therefore agree with the Third, Sixth, and Ninth Circuits that the statute of limitations in TILA is subject to equitable tolling.
 Consequently, the district court erred in dismissing the Ellises’ claim for lack of jurisdiction.

 2. Assignee Liability

 Although we find that TILA is subject to equitable tolling, thus giving the district court jurisdiction, we need not reach the question of whether equitable tolling applies to the facts of this case because we conclude that, as an assignee, GMAC is not liable for the alleged TILA violations.
-The Act applies •to every consumer credit contract, including those between buyers and sellers as well as those between buyers and third-party financing agents including mortgage brokers, credit card companies and the like.
+The Act applies to every consumer credit contract, including those between buyers and sellers as well as those between buyers and third-party financing agents including mortgage brokers, credit card companies and the like.
 In this lawsuit, the seller, Royal, was not sued.
 Thus, we are concerned only with whether GMAC, the assignee of the contract between Royal and the Ellises, is liable under the statute.

 TILA has specifically addressed the liability of assignees under the Act and provides that: